degenerat3/meteor/README.md

 **MAD:** the pseudo "protocol" that is used by clients to communicate with their module.
 All MAD formatting and payload generation is handled behind the scenes, so don't worry about this.

 **Metcli:** the golang package [found here](https://github.com/degenerat3/metcli) that is utilized by clients/modules to build and handle payloads.
 This helps keep the client and module source code very simple and clean, and hopefully makes development MUCH easier by limiting the number of functions that need to be implemented.

+**Modes:** the modes are the "opcodes" used by the clients for action execution.
+For example, the mode "1" is used for shell execution, mode "2" is used to flush firewalls.
+Currently-supported opcodes are listed in docs/MAD.md.

 **Module:** a dockerized server that is exposed to the internet and acts as an interface between clients and the internal core